In July 2009, Rebecca’s life was forever changed when she met Isabel, a Canadian student on a school trip to Kenya.

 Despite some initial resistance, Rebecca’s school agreed to let her finish the year and write the crucial final exams.
 Isabel and her family provided the financial support to hire a nanny and buy the supplies necessary to support the child while Rebecca was away at school.
 With encouragement from Pauline, her grandmother and Isabel, and despite missing one full term of school, Rebecca rose to the occasion and did really well on her final exams.

-As a bright young woman who understands very well what an incredible opportunity was almost lost, she’s determined not to let it slip away again.
+As a bright young woman who understands very well what an incredible opportunity was almost lost, Rebecca was determined not to let it slip away again.

-Rebecca wants to attend university to get a nursing degree.
+Now Rebecca’s dream to become a nurse is almost realized.
+It took almost two years to get all the application in place and to arrange for some long term care for her baby but in September of 2016 Rebecca started a four year nursing degree program at Kenya Methodist University in Meru, Kenya.
 This is an excellent choice of program as her employment prospects are very good and it will allow her to help others as she was helped.

-Once again, Isabel and her family have stepped up to the plate and willingly agreed to pay for Rebecca’s tuition costs, about $3000 a year for the four years.
+And once again, it was Isabel and her family have stepped up to the plate and willingly agreed to pay for Rebecca’s tuition costs, about $3000 a year for the four years.

 But Rebecca still needs financial help for all the other costs: accommodation in a hostel, food, transportation, school supplies and books, and someone to babysit young Anne while Rebecca is in class.
 Together, these “upkeep” costs are another $3000 a year.